ecollis6/atom-angular2-styleguide-snippets/README.md

 # angular2-styleguide-snippets
-Snippets for John Papa's Angular2 Styleguide
+Snippets for John Papa's Angular2 Styleguide.
+This is a work-in-progress and has not been published to APM.

 ##Snippets
 ###`ng2component`